lsst-sqre/sqr-039/index.rst

 For the Summit deployment, a local OpenID Connect provider will be used instead of CILogon, but the remainder of the initial authentication flow will be the same.

+Administrators of the Rubin Science Platform will need a separate interface to the user database to freeze or delete users and to view and fix user metadata.

 .. _api-auth:

 API authentication